 An important first step in studying the CF 3D-ECM is carrying out detailed analyses of its composition and structure.
 This was done using bottom-up 2D-(strong cation exchange) mass spectrometry and confocal microscopy.
-Additionally, the effects of the matrix on cell morphology. proliferation and differentiation were studied using confocal microscopy, proliferation assay and quantitative PCR gene
+Additionally, the effects of the matrix on cell morphology, microscopy, proliferation assay and quantitative PCR gene analysis.